 “It is,” he begins, “Except, I converted the bottom into storage to fit the 78s…”

 I can generally find a topic or two per visit that will entice my client into storytelling.
 Sometimes not, if he is feeling too tired or he is in pain.
 I can always count on learning something new myself, though, regardless.
 Whether it is how to sit quietly and follow another’s lead, or how to keep my heart open as I maintain boundaries rooted in compassion, my hospice doula visits are consistently eye-opening.

 Today, this record player has me thinking about the passage of time.
 What I really want to know is likely impossible to answer: When was the last time it was played?
 What was that scene?
 Who was around?
 Was it a person alone lamenting over a broken heart?
-Or, a family gathered for a holiday ritual?
-Was it simply background music for a housecleaning session?
+Or, was it a family gathered for the holidays?
+Was it simply background music for housecleaning?
 Was it sad?
 Uplifting?
-Memorable in the least?
+Memorable at all?
 And most of all, did anyone have any inkling it would be the very last time an album would be played, its farewell song?

 Do we often know when it is the “last” of something?
 For people living with a terminal diagnosis there are occasions when we do—when it is a “bucket list” type of event like a final trip to dip your toes in the ocean, or one last vacation with family, or putting the finishing touches on a love letter.
 These are orchestrated and planned with thoughtful attention.